Pullets and Hens for Sale

 Why do I sell my hens after only one year of laying?
 This is so that when I sell them they are still productive egg layers.
-If I waited another year, they would be of very little use for most people and I would probably end up having to process them as stewing hens, which is pretty time consuming!
-The other disadvantage of a hen's second year is that they will go through a molt period for a few weeks in the fall where they lay very few eggs.
+If I waited another year, they would be of very little use as egg layers for most people and I would probably end up having to process them as stewing hens, which is pretty time consuming!
+The other disadvantage of a hen's second year is that they will go through a molt period for a few weeks to a month in the fall where they lay very few eggs.
 While this is fine for the average homesteader, it's much better for my business if I can provide eggs consistently throughout the year.

 Advice for Chicken Keepers

 I will now step on to my predator protection soapbox (I have a lot of those lying around...)
 Birds do require protection from predators.
 For the warmer months, I recommend portable electric net fences.
 Free-range flocks are eventually discovered by predators unless watched carefully all day.
 Foxes will take birds in broad daylight!
 Fencing also helps keep birds close enough to their shelter that they can get undercover quickly if there are birds of prey overhead.
 Electric fencing also keeps nighttime predators from trying to get into your coop.
 Even a very secure coop can be gotten into by a determined predator digging/chewing its way in overnight.
 The portable fencing also allows you to move the chickens to fresh ground regularly, which keeps them from turning small areas into a dust bowl and helps prevent parasites.

 Most chicken breeds don't need supplemental heat in the winter.
 The key is for their shelter to be both well ventilated and yet without drafts blowing directly on the birds.
 The enemy is moisture, not air temperature and chickens create a lot of moisture in a closed space simply through breathing.
 My strategy is to have venting above where the birds perch, so that as the warm moist air rises it flows out rather than creating condensation in the shelter.